 Most people with Lyme disease also have a characteristic bull’s-eye rash at the site of the tick bite.
 However, the rash doesn’t occur in all people.

-In some cases, Lyme disease has been mistaken for a summer case of the flu.
+In some cases, Lyme disease has been for a summer case of the flu.
 If you’re experiencing flu-like symptoms and have a tick bite or have lived or traveled in an area where Lyme disease occurs, you should see your doctor.

 You should see your doctor for your flu-like symptoms if you’re experiencing any of the following: